Alexia-Adediran/Save_Lives/README.md

 # SaveLives
-Welcome to a Life You can Save where you can name causes and see the associated charities aimed to improve lives around the world!!
+Welcome to a Life You can Save where you can name causes and see the associated charities aimed to improve lives around the world through thelifeyoucansave.org!!

 ## Installation